 - Brownish Red, Olive Green and Grass Green, all around 35gsm, with opaque surface.

 - Thickness: The manufacturers can make paper from 10gsm to 100gsm.
 Our test papers measured from 23gsm for the white with an average thickness of 65 microns (half that of Tant or EH!), and 32gsm for the Grass Green with an average thickness of 90 microns.

 - Sizes: The most common size is 40 X 50 cm (the only size sold online); also available are 22 X 30 cm, 50 X 75 cm, 58 X 66 cm, and 75 X 100 cm.
 There is also the capability of making paper 6 feet wide by any length.

-- www.origami-shop.com) are Blue (variation from light to dark), Violet (variation from light to dark), Gray, Pink and old pink, some green (variation from light to dark) and some Brown (variation from light to dark).
+Colors: Any shade you want, if it is custom made!
+Available to buy online (www.origami-shop.com) are Blue (variation from light to dark), Violet (variation from light to dark), Gray, Pink and old pink, some green (variation from light to dark) and some Brown (variation from light to dark).

 - Paper Coloring or Colorability: The white, being semi-transparent, cannot be colored on one side only since the color is immediately visible on the other side.
 Coloring the Olive Green with Ecoline white water-color shows no such thing happens here.
 The moisture doesn’t ripple the surface, but it does curl a little.

 - Texture: The Blue is like a fabric.
 The thickness is uneven and there are some residual ‘bark-like’ pieces.
 The White and Blue papers both have a visible pattern on one side from the net on which they were dried.
 When backlit, the Blue is magnificent!
 The unevenness creates a beautiful cloudy effect and the net pattern adds to that.
 The White looks like there are holes scattered around indicating how thin it may be in places.
 The Olive Green, at certain angles, sparkles as though sprinkled with stardust!